 You have permission to be employed at UNH until the expiration date listed on your Form I-797 or your Form I-94.
 If you are offered an opportunity to extend your employment at UNH, we must file a request for extension with USCIS.
 To remain in valid status, this extension request must be filed before the date your current stay expires.
 H-1B extension petitions can be filed a maximum of six months before the expiration of current status.
-Requests for extensions of stay must be made by your department on your behalf.
+Requests for extensions of stay must be made by your department/unit on your behalf.

 If you were outside the U.S. at the time an H-1B petition was filed on your behalf, you must wait to receive the Form I-797 from UNH before you can apply for a visa to enter the U.S. Visit the U.S. State Department's list of Embassies and Consulates for application procedures and visa issuance requirements.

 It is important for you to understand that you are only authorized to work for UNH.
 The H-1B status is employer and position specific.
 If you accept a position with another employer, you may begin work at that institution as long as your new employer files another H-1B petition on your behalf.